ranfun/self-driving-ros-concepts/README.md

 ## Motion_Planning

 This program combines the functionality of path planning and the PID controller.
-Users are prompted to provide initial and final points, and the turtle is guided to the destination based on the generated trajectory and PID control.
+Users are prompted to provide initial and final points, and the gazebo bot is guided to the destination based on the generated trajectory and PID control.

 ## Motion_Planning_Imitation_Learning
 This section focuses on motion planning using neural network-based controllers.

 data_collection.py: This script is used to collect a dataset with a 1:1 correspondence, which is necessary for training a neural network. check_layers.py: This script returns the names of the layers in the neural network.
-Users need to adjust the layers in the NN_Controller.py script accordingly. motion_planner.py: Users can input a point to which they want the turtle to move using this program.
+Users need to adjust the layers in the NN_Controller.py script accordingly. motion_planner.py: Users can input a point to which they want the bot to move using this program.
 NN_Controller.py: This script implements a neural network-based motion controller.
-It utilizes the training data to guide the turtle towards the specified point.
+It utilizes the training data to guide the gazebo bot towards the specified point.

+I have attached my model for reference as well.
+Data is collected by using the 2D Navigation tool on RViz and gazebo, and running the data_collection script parallely.

 # Getting Started
 Clone the repository to your local machine using the following command:
-Copy code
 ```
 git clone https://github.com/your-username/self-driving-ros-concepts.git
 ```